home-assistant/developers.home-assistant/docs/core/integration-quality-scale/rules/docs-examples.md

 ---
-title: "The documentation provides automation examples the user can use.
-(IQS051)"
+title: "The documentation provides automation examples the user can use."
 ---

 ## Reasoning